Which ergoPouch product should I choose?

 1. Measure the width and length of your window.

 Air bubbles?
-Don’t stress, simply peel off and start again.
+Don’t stress, either smooth using a credit card or simply peel off and start again.